oliverturner/blog/src/pages/posts/mqs-in-js.md

 ```

 ## Conclusion
-Hopefully this is a useful technique and a good example of how Astro's
+Hopefully this is a useful technique and an illustrative example of how Astro's
 architecture lends itself to delivering more user-centered applications at the
 same time as providing an amazing developer experience.